DieSchittigs/contao-content-api-bundle/docs/DieSchittigs-ContaoContentApiBundle-ContaoJson.md

 DieSchittigs\ContaoContentApiBundle\ContaoJson
 ===============

-ContaoJson tries to pack &quot;everyting Contao&quot; into a JSON-serializable package.
+ContaoJson tries to pack &quot;everything Contao&quot; into a JSON-serializable package.

 It works with:
  - Contao Collections